israkhan-ba/LearnJS/NEW/IN-DEPTH/Fundamental_of_JS.md

  ** Accessing array elements **

-    JavaScript arrays are zero-indexed: the first element of an array is at index `0`
+    JavaScript arrays are zero-indexed: the first element of an array is at index `0`, and the last element is at the index equal to the value of the array's `length` property minus 1.

 ### Math